kubevault/prometheus-exporter/docs/concepts/vault-server-crds/auth-methods/appbinding.md

 ### spec.secretTransforms

 `spec.secretTransforms` is an optional field that contains the list of transformations that should be applied to the credentials associated with the AppBinding before they are inserted into the Secret.
 For example, the credential secret specified in `spec.secret.name` has the key `USERNAME`, but the consumer requires the username to be exposed under the key `DB_USER` instead.
-To have the Vault operator transform the secret, the following secret transformation must be specified in `spec.secretTransforms`.
+To have the KubeVault operator transform the secret, the following secret transformation must be specified in `spec.secretTransforms`.

 ```yaml
 spec: